How to Find Good Driving Schools

 There are many factors that determine how quickly and easily you will learn to drive.
 Some of these can include if the driving instructor is patient, friendly and if they are punctual and reliable.
 There’s little point in asking these questions as they are highly unlikely to tell you they hardly ever bother turning up.
 These are the type of things to keep an eye on whilst taking lessons.

-To narrow your search on finding a good driving school down further, here are some questions you may consider asking them.
+To narrow your search on finding a good driving school down further, here are the top 10 questions that you should ask a driving school.

 Essentially, there are 2 types of driving instructors, trainee and fully qualified driving instructors.
 A trainee instructor will hold a pink licence that should be displayed in the front windscreen.
 A trainee instructor isn’t necessarily bad but will have not passed all 3 exams and will have limited experience.
 A trainee instructor may offer cheaper driving lessons.
 A fully qualified driving instructor will have passed all 3 exams and should display a green licence in the front windscreen.
 It’s recommended to use a driving instructor that has at least a good 2 or 3 years experience behind them as it does take an instructor a while to become established with their teaching methods and to become confident which methods work best for certain individuals.